-- How accurately does Gander see himself? - Why do you think Gander blames the king for locking him out of the castle? - What do you think Gander wants more than being the Royal Gander? - After he returns home, how do you imagine Gander described his day to others?
+- How accurately does Gander see himself? - Why do you think Gander blames the king for locking him out of the castle?

 Gander said when he began his day, "Life goes better when you plan."

 - What is good about a commitment to planning, and what can be problematic? - How do you develop your plans?
 How much is God involved? - Life is full of "carnivals" that can distract us.
 Are there things that you regularly do that may be "good" but not the "best"?